-The corona virus pandemic has changed us all, in ways we may not even yet know or understand.
+The Covid-19 pandemic has changed us all, in ways we may not even yet know or understand.
 I talked a little in my last blog about the startling 73% drop in UK road traffic levels, their lowest since 1955.
 But in my view, the effect of this virus will change much more than traffic volumes.

 We’re almost resigned to the fact that, for the remainder of 2020, we may well have to accommodate social distancing and all the practical considerations that comes with that.
 I’ve already touched on many of these; signage around payment machines, widening car park spacing, cleaning regimes and how to manage walkways, lift areas and door etiquette.
 It’s also become clear that COVID-19 has catapulted the adoption of touchless technologies to the top of the business wish-list in a bid to ensure safety for users above all else.

 But as retail giants have rallied to scale up online shopping capability, are we now more reticent to actually visit a physical store?
 Has, like homeworking, the COVID-19 effect brought about an ‘in-home’ revolution which could see ‘bricks & mortar’ retailers and maybe parking suffer in the long-term.
 The parking industry continues to work closely with clients to ensure car parks are safe zones, with a raft of new services aimed at raising public confidence as well as making socially distanced shopping experience even more convenient.
 Like Britain’s 3rd largest supermarket ASDA, who are trialling a “virtual queuing” system allowing customers to log into the queue remotely and wait in their cars until it’s their turn to enter the store.
 A great idea, which I’m sure will be most welcome amidst the UK’s famously unpredictable weather.